 DisplayLink is a technology designed to connect two or more displays to your computer using a USB, but users are reporting some issues with DisplayLink and Windows 10, so let’s try to fix these issues.

-- DisplayLink only shows one monitor – Sometimes DisplayLink can show only one monitor.
-If this happens, be sure to select Extend option from the display settings.
+- DisplayLink only shows one monitor – Select Extend option from the display settings.

-- DisplayLink HDMI not working – Sometimes HDMI won’t work with your DisplayLink monitor.
-If this happens, update all your drivers and check if that solves the problem.
+- DisplayLink HDMI not working – Update all your drivers and check if that solves the problem.

-- DisplayLink video not working – This problem can occur if you’re using a USB 2.0 connection.
-If you can, switch to the USB 3.0 port and check if the problem is still there.
+- DisplayLink video not working – Switch to the USB 3.0 port and check if the problem is still there.

 Users have reported Blue Screen of Death errors while using two or more monitors on their PCs, and in this case, the cause of the problem is usually the DisplayLink driver, so let’s try to reinstall it: